|

-Henri Dutilleux's music extends the legacies of earlier French composers like Debussy and Ravel but is also clearly influenced by Béla Bartók and Igor Stravinsky.
-His attitude towards Serialism is more problematic.
-While he has always paid attention to the developments of contemporary music and has incorporated some serialist techniques into his own compositions, he has also denounced the more radical and intolerant aspects of the movement.
-As an independent composer, Dutilleux has always refused to be associated with any school.
+Henri Dutilleux's music extends the legacies of earlier French composers like Debussy and Ravel but was also clearly influenced by Béla Bartók and Igor Stravinsky.
+His attitude towards Serialism was more problematic.
+While he always paid attention to the developments of contemporary music and incorporated some serialist techniques into his own compositions, he also denounced the more radical and intolerant aspects of the movement.
+As an independent composer, Dutilleux always refused to be associated with any school.
 Rather, his works merge the traditions of earlier composers and post-World War II innovations and translate them into his own idiosyncratic style.
 His music also contains echoes of jazz as can be heard in the double bass introduction to his First Symphony and his frequent use of syncopated rhythms.

 Some of Dutilleux's trademarks include very refined orchestral textures, fluid and intricate rhythms, a preference for atonality and modality over tonality, the use of pedal points that serve as atonal pitch centers and "reverse variation" by which a theme is not exposed immediately but rather revealed gradually, appearing in its complete form only after a few partial, tentative expositions.
 His music also displays a very strong sense of structure and symmetry.
 This is particularly obvious from an "external" point of view i.e. the overall organisation of the different movements or the spatial distribution of the various instruments but is also apparent in the music itself (themes, harmonies and rhythms mirroring, complementing or opposing each other).
 Most of his works have a dreamlike, highly poetic quality, which makes them relatively more accessible than those of many other post-World War II composers.